micku7zu/QuickCursor/FAQ.md

 <a href="#the-click-doesnt-work-on-samsung">4.
 The click doesn't work on Samsung</a>

+<a href="#triggers-dont-work-with-oneplus-oppo-realme-gesture-navigation">5.
+Triggers don't work with OnePlus (Oppo, Realme) gesture navigation</a>

-<a href="#chrome-tab-switcher-changes-to-list">5.
+<a href="#chrome-tab-switcher-changes-to-list">6.
 Chrome tab switcher changes to list</a>

-<a href="#google-chrome-ui-changes-when-quick-cursor-is-enabled">6.
+<a href="#google-chrome-ui-changes-when-quick-cursor-is-enabled">7.
 Google Chrome UI changes when Quick Cursor is enabled</a>

-<a href="#open-settings-from-quick-actions-doesnt-work-on-miui">7.
+<a href="#open-settings-from-quick-actions-doesnt-work-on-miui">8.
 "Open settings" from Quick actions doesn't work on MIUI</a>

 ---